 State self-insurance: The Business Council participates in the State's self-insurance program, which was created to handle property, casualty, and liability insurance claims brought against the State.
 The State generally does not maintain reserves; losses are covered by a combination of appropriations from the State's General Fund in the year the payment occurs and by assessing State agencies for specific types of claims for the fiscal year.
-Claims paid by the Business Council for the year ended June 30, 2023 totaled \$3,043.
+The Business Council was not assessed any amount for the year ended June 30, 2024.